Hirtshals: History

+Fishing boats on the beach at Hirtshals.
+Painting by the Norwegian painter Nils Hansteen from 1888.

-The Hirtshals Kro pub in the town centre.
+The historic inn Hirtshals Kro in the town centre.
+The building dates from 1840.

+Originally the site of a small fishing settlement known as Hirshals or Lilleheden, the location at the promontory by the Skagerak between the Jammer Bay and the Tannis Bay meant that a lighthouse was built on the site early on: Hirtshals Lighthouse which was constructed between 1860 and 1863.

-The town of Hirtshals developed around the artificial harbour which was constructed between 1919 and 1931.
-In 1925, the Hjørring-Hirtshals railway line opened to link the port of Hirtshals with the Danish rail network.
+The town of Hirtshals itself developed around the artificial harbour which was constructed between 1919 and 1931.
+In 1919, an architectural competition was held for the city plan for a new port city at Hirtshals; it was won by the Danish architects and urban planners Steen Eiler Rasmussen and Knud Christiansen.
+In 1925, the Hjørring–Hirtshals railway line opened to link the port of Hirtshals with the Danish rail network.

 In 1966, the harbour was expanded and became one of the largest fishing ports in Denmark.

 On 8 September 1989, Partnair Flight 394 crashed off the coast of Hirtshals killing all 55 passengers on board making it the worst in Denmark's history.

 Until 1 January 2007, Hirtshals was also the seat of Hirtshals Municipality which was merged with existing Hjørring, Løkken-Vrå, and Sindal municipalities to form an enlarged Hjørring Municipality.